 If he doesn’t have a good reason, or maybe he just doesn’t want to pay child support even though he has adequate income to do so, the judge can hold him in contempt of court and he may do jail time.
 Of course, if he’s in jail, he’s not earning income with which to pay you, so this is often a last resort.
 Most judges will first order income withholding or take the same measures your state’s child support services would take, such as tax refund interception.

 The solution to violations of the visitation or custody terms of your judgment is much the same as with child support.
 You might think to call the authorities if he’s late bringing the children back after visitation, and you should do so if the situation seems dire, such as if you can’t contact or find him and you have reason to believe he doesn’t intend to return them at all.
 But think twice before you contact the police for anything less than an emergency.
 In most cases, the authorities will advise you to take your ex back to court, just as you would for child support violations.
 Many police departments take the position that custody is a civil matter, even with a court order, and should therefore be handled in family court, not criminal court.
 Even if they do agree to contact your ex and urge him to bring the children home, this is likely to frighten your children if they do so in person, particularly if they’re young.
 Keep in mind too, that if your divorce judgment simply states that your children’s other parent has “reasonable” visitation rights or something similar, the police can’t enforce it because your judgment doesn’t set out a concise schedule.

 That said, if you do involve the police, be sure to ask for a copy of the incident report.
 This is evidence of the problem, which you will need should you ultimately take your ex back to court.
 If your judgment doesn’t set out a definitive parenting time schedule, you can ask the judge to amend it to include one.

-If you facing an enforcement issue, call the Law Offices Of Peter Van Aulen for a free comprehensive in office consultation.
+If you facing an enforcement issue, call the Law Offices Of Peter Van Aulen for a free initial consultation.